 When do I have to be there?

 Associate Advisors must volunteer for a minimum of 8 hours, which can be completed in one day or split between Saturday and Sunday.
 An itinerary will be provided and you will confirm your hours prior to the event.
 Your name will be included in the resulting publication as an Associate Advisor.
-Associate Advisors should plan to attend the Friday evening orientation.
+Associate Advisors must attend the Friday evening orientation.
 They are welcome to attend any presentations or location visits included in the itinerary.

 Note: Photography, videography, social media, and print design advisors are needed most during the day to assist those staff members.
 Writing advisors are needed the most during late afternoon and evening.
 The writing staff will be working on the articles late into the night, and they must meet with a Writing Advisor at least twice before submitting their work as final.

 Throughout the summer, topic-related information in print and possibly other types of media will be emailed to Advisors in order to prepare for this intense program.
 This information provides topic background, appropriate language, and contemplation, all of which will assist Advisors in helping the Staff with their respective tasks.
+The weekly time commitment for prep work is approximately 2 to 5 hours.

 What is provided?